Descriptive Statistics of the Genome: Phylogenetic Classification of Viruses: Methods

 \subsection{Related Work}

 In this section we describe various methods used in the literature to quantify similarity in genomes.
 Three of the methods are alignment-free; i.e. they use statistics collected from a genome as components in a vector.
-Those vectors are then used within learning algorithms for clustering or classification.
-Alternatively, MSA and PASC aligns genomes and measures similarity directly from those alignments.
+Those vectors are then used in learning algorithms for clustering or classification.
+Alternatively, MSA and PASC align genomes and measure similarity directly from those alignments.
 In section \ref{s:analysis}, the algorithms and pre-processing used to implement the classifications are described.
 This will affect the measures of similarity differently for the different representations.